weiserlab/embeddefsoftware/grading.md

 ## Submission Instruction

-The project statement,  and term paper are to be submitted in CANVAS.
-The selection of topics for seminar can be done by emailing the instructor with Subject - CS5272: Student seminar selection.
+The project statement,  term paper, and project code/report are to be submitted in CANVAS.
+The selection of topics for seminar is coordinated by emailing the instructor.